tldr-pages/tldr/pages/common/wami.md

 `wami -a -S desc -s <search-string>`

-- Search GitHub to find expanded results, displayed in descending order.:
+- Search GitHub to find expanded results, displayed in descending order:

 `wami -a -S desc --github <search-string>`

-- Search GitHub for topics that match the search string.:
+- Search GitHub for topics that match the search string:

 `wami --list-topics <search-string>`

-- Search the lake for a tool used in pentests to query for default credentials and order desc to get the first match at the bottom
+- Search the lake for a tool used in pentests to query for default credentials and order desc to get the first match at the bottom:

 `wami -S desc -s pentest credential default`